dareyio/gitops/README.md

 ## Overview

-This repository contains ArgoCD Application definitions and Kubernetes manifests for deploying applications to production EKS clusters using GitOps principles with blue/green deployment support.
+This repository contains ArgoCD Application definitions and Kubernetes manifests for deploying applications to production EKS clusters using GitOps principles with an ops/workload architecture.

 ## Structure